 All you need is a scoop of white rice to make this cauliflower curry into a fabulous meal.
 I like to top it with a dollop of plain Greek yogurt and fresh parsley for a little extra flavor.
-And if you have some, a side of warm naan is always great with curry.
+And if you have some, a side of warm flatbreads like chapati, roti, naan, or plain paratha is always great with curry.

 Tell Me About This Cauliflower Curry Recipe

-- It’s an easy, beginner-friendly recipe with only a few steps.
+• This recipe is easy and beginner-friendly, with only a few steps.

 Key Ingredients & Recipe Tips